 Doctoral students are involved in the specific projects of their research centers and often are additionally supporting projects of one or more of the Centers.
 This may include project-related research, contributions to the think-tank activities, education or to the Kiel Institute publication activities, or the acquisition of third-party financed projects.
 Dissertation topics are integrated into the research program of the Kiel Institute to ensure a timely completion of the dissertation.
 Additional tasks are allocated in line with career aims and support relevant skills, e.g., for policy or consulting careers.

 Doctoral candidates have a standard employment contract with 75 percent.
 In some exceptional cases, for instance in third-party-funded projects with a tight work schedule they also have a full contract.
-The initial duration of contracts is three years, and at least two further one-year extensions are possible.
+The initial duration of contracts is three years, and at least one further one-year extension is possible.
 In typical cases the target is to finish the dissertation within about four years.

 Most of the doctoral students participate in the Doctoral Programme in Quantitative Economics at Kiel University, while some pursue their dissertation projects at other universities or at other faculties at Kiel University, such as the Agricultural Faculty.
 The Quantitative Economics program’s focus on quantitative methods fits well with the empirical research focus of the Institute.
 To avoid conflicts between the project work at the Kiel Institute and the Doctoral Programme, there is an agreement that the courses that normally have to be taken within one year can be stretched over a longer period for Kiel Institute’s employees.

 For questions regarding the support for junior researchers please contact